 - Maternal Age: It has been found in various studies that women undergoing pregnancy at the age of 35 or more (or pregnant with twins at the age of 31 or more), are at higher risk of fetal chromosomal abnormality.
 For example, Down’s syndrome, Klinefelter syndrome, Turner syndrome, and structural rearrangements.

 - Nuchal folds and cystic hygromas: These are fluid-filled sac-like abnormal structures observed in the fetus during the second or third trimester.
 There are 22-70% chances of chromosomal abnormality in the fetus if any of these abnormal structures are observed in the ultrasound image.

-- Renal Pyelectasis: In this condition, renal pelvis is mildly dilated.
-Researchers found the association renal pyelectasis (observed in the ultrasound image of the fetus) with the trisomy of chromosomes and other mosaic conditions such as 47, XYY/46, XY.
+- Renal Pyelectasis: In this condition, the renal pelvis is mildly dilated.
+Researchers found the association between renal pyelectasis (observed in the ultrasound image of the fetus) with the trisomy of chromosomes and other mosaic conditions such as 47, XYY/46, and XY.

 6. Chromosome instability

 The instability of the chromosome is categorized at two levels: nucleotide level and chromosome level.
 The instability at the nucleotide level includes deletions or substitutions of a few nucleotides that cause frameshift mutations.
 However, instability at the chromosome level includes structural rearrangements of chromosomes (deletions, duplications, inversions, and translocation) which occurs due to breaks in the chromosomes.
 Another cause of chromosome instability is the numerical changes (aneuploidy and polyploidy) in the chromosome.
 This occurs due to the dysregulation of genes involved in cell division.

 Mutations in cellular processes such as impairment of DNA replication, DNA recombination, and DNA repair lead to some other instabilities that are: the formation of fragile sites, sister chromatid exchange, and chromosome breakage.